k-bosko/Image-Classifier/README.md

 ## Data
 Image Classifier predicts 102 flower categories.
 The full dataset can be found [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)

-Due to the size restrictions, the dataset is not posted here.
+Due to size restrictions on GitHub, the dataset is not posted here.
 You will need to download it separately to run the classifier.

 ## Requirements
 Python 3.7.2